Here are some of the things we are putting in place to promote a healthy community in the 2020-2021 academic year and beyond.

 - Do not share food or beverages.

-- If you do not have access to a face mask, Willamette University will provide washable, cloth face coverings for students who may need one.
-You can also wear your own face covering.
+- If you do not have access to a face mask, Willamette University will be providing each student living on campus with one washable, cloth face covering when they arrive.

 - Those who are in a facility that requires the use of specialty masks should follow the proper protocols of the facility.